Dental Hygiene Admissions

 - Other information pertinent to beginning the program (schedules, clinic basics, student club, etc.)

-If you have questions pertaining to CastleBranch or the criminal background check process, please contact Clinical Compliance Administrator/Test Administrator Barbara Smith at 919-747-0105 or [email protected].
+If you have questions pertaining to CastleBranch or the criminal background check process, contact Clinical Compliance Administrator/Test Administrator Barbara Smith at 919-747-0105 or [email protected].